Next to the village of Kirk Yetholm, England ends and Scotland begins. Less than a mile away lies its twin village, Town Yetholm.

-The villages of Yetholm have some beautiful cottages with thatched roofs.
+The villages of Yetholm are some of the prettiest villages in Scotland, and have some beautiful cottages with thatched roofs.
 I’ve marked a couple of my favourite cottages on the map at the conclusion of this guide.
 I recommend you take yourself on a self guided walking tour and get to know the local life in the village.

 Hike Wideopen Hill